njszym/AdaptiveXRD/README.md

 A package designed to integrate automated phase identification with in-line guidance of XRD measurements.

+The corresponding manuscript can be found at [npj Computational Materials](https://doi.org/10.1038/s41524-023-00984-y).
 All simulated and experimental data used for testing can be found in [Figshare](https://figshare.com/s/71f552f43f0d982f888d).

 ## Installation